rordenlab/dcm2niix/PARREC/README.md

 ## About

 dcm2niix attempts to convert Philips PAR/REC format images to NIfTI.
-While this format remains popular with users, it is slowly being superceded by Philips enhanced DICOM format, an XML/REC format as well as the direct NIfTI export.
+While this format remains popular with users, it is slowly being superseded by Philips enhanced DICOM format, an XML/REC format as well as the direct NIfTI export.
 Note that dcm2niix does not support the XML/REC format.

 According to [Matthew Clemence](https://www.nitrc.org/forum/forum.php?thread_id=9319&forum_id=4703) DICOM (classic and enhanced) and XML/REC are supported in the base product, NIFTI forms part of a Neuroscience commercial option from release 5 onwards.
 PAR/REC requires a research agreement to obtain.
 For the two formats XML/REC and PAR/REC, the "REC" part is identical but instead of a plain text file of the "par" format, the same information is now available as an XML file.
-This descision has been taken to allow the information to be more easily extended as the PAR file was getting increasingly limited.
+This decision has been taken to allow the information to be more easily extended as the PAR file was getting increasingly limited.

 ## Detecting, Reporting and Fixing the V4 Image offcentre Bug